-- Human resource staff provides information and documentation requested for analysis and review of its programs. - Audit and Advisory Services staff determines initial recommendations based on review and analysis of submitted materials. - Follow-up discussions occur on-site with management and staff responsible for human resource services.

-- On-site discussions are held with key administrators to determine their perspectives on human resource effectiveness and employer needs related to the University System. - Meetings are held with employee groups and representatives regarding their expectations, appraisals of human resource programs, and any University System or local concerns. - On-site record reviews occur, including sampling employment records, reviewing performance evaluations, inspecting separation documentation and reconstructing registers with sampling of applicants admitted to examinations. - On-site interviews with designated employees and their respective supervisors are conducted to assist in the evaluation of the maintenance and administration of the University System rules and procedures. - Evaluations, observations, and analysis of general human resource procedures are made by the Audit and Advisory Services staff as may be required for program modification.
+- Human resource staff provides information and documentation requested for analysis and review of its programs. - Audit and Advisory Services staff determines initial recommendations based on review and analysis of submitted materials. - Follow-up discussions occur on-site with management and staff responsible for human resource services. - On-site discussions are held with key administrators to determine their perspectives on human resource effectiveness and employer needs related to the University System. - Meetings are held with employee groups and representatives regarding their expectations, appraisals of human resource programs, and any University System or local concerns. - On-site record reviews occur, including sampling employment records, reviewing performance evaluations, inspecting separation documentation and reconstructing registers with sampling of applicants admitted to examinations. - On-site interviews with designated employees and their respective supervisors are conducted to assist in the evaluation of the maintenance and administration of the University System rules and procedures.

+Evaluations, observations, and analysis of general human resource procedures are made by the Audit and Advisory Services staff as may be required for program modification.

+The following categories more clearly define these activities:
-Assignment of Positions to Classes - Audit Program

-This includes an analysis of selected job descriptions for timely updates, proper administration, and correct assignment of position classifications.
+- Assignment of Positions to Classes This includes an analysis of selected job descriptions for timely updates, proper administration, and correct assignment of position classifications.
 Additional desk audits of selected positions are conducted on-site for appropriateness of position classifications.
-There is also an evaluation of the employer's desk audit process and corresponding determinations.

-Compensation Programs - Audit Program

-An analysis of the employer's use of pay rates and pay ranges, as approved by the University System is conducted.
-An overall evaluation is then conducted of the employer's compensation program and initiatives to meet requirements of pay equity within the employer's market area.

-Examination Program - Audit Program

-The Auditor conducts a review of pre-employment testing operations.
-This includes test administration, admission procedures of applicants to examinations, license and certification verifications, scheduling, security, and register management.

-Administration of Employment and Separation Procedures - Audit Program
+There is also an evaluation of the employer's desk audit process and corresponding determinations. - Compensation Programs An analysis of the employer's use of pay rates and pay ranges, as approved by the University System is conducted.
+An overall evaluation is then conducted of the employer's compensation program and initiatives to meet requirements of pay equity within the employer's market area. - Examination Program The Auditor conducts a review of pre-employment testing operations.
+This includes test administration, admission procedures of applicants to examinations, license and certification verifications, scheduling, security, and register management. - Administration of Employment and Separation Procedures - This involves a review of the employer's business processes and procedures related to the

-This involves a review of the employer's business processes and procedures related to the employment cycle, including pre-employment activities, probationary and status employment, and employment separation programs.
-There is also an assessment of the employer's utilization and monitoring of non-status appointments.

-Administration and Employment Protocols of Positions Exempt from Civil Service Guidelines - Audit Program conducted for validation of approved exemptions.
-The audit process also includes a review of the employer's procedures administrative related to these appointments and the approved exemption status.

-The Auditor completes a review of the employer's employment protocols and assigned responsibilities for Principal Administrative Appointments.
+- employment cycle, including pre-employment activities, probationary and status employment, and employment separation programs.
+There is also an assessment of the employer's utilization and monitoring of non-status appointments. - Administration and Employment Protocols of Positions Exempt from Civil Service Guidelines The Auditor completes a review of the employer's employment protocols and assigned responsibilities for Principal Administrative Appointments.
 This review is conducted to assure compliance with recognized exemption authorization procedures.
-The employer's exemption forms and related position descriptions are reviewed and selected incumbent interviews are

-General Review of the Human Resource Program -Audit Program

-There is a general review of the employer's human resource programs with respect to effectiveness, efficiency and levels of communication to constituencies.
-There is also an assessment of the recognition and interaction of human resource programs within the employer's faculty, administrative and support staff employee groups.
-The impact of new technology on the recordkeeping and processing of information is also an element for review in this area.

-Other Follow-up Items from Previous Audits- Audit • Program

-Other follow-up items from previous audits as well as • other matters deemed necessary and appropriate may also be reviewed and submitted as additional audit subjects.
+The employer's exemption forms and related position descriptions are reviewed and selected incumbent interviews are conducted for validation of approved exemptions.
+The audit process also includes a review of the employer's administrative procedures related to these appointments and the approved exemption status. - General Review of the Human Resource Program There is a general review of the employer's human resource programs with respect to effectiveness, and levels of communication efficiency constituencies.
+There is also an assessment of the recognition and interaction of human resource within the employer's programs faculty, administrative and support staff employee groups.
+The impact of new technology on the recordkeeping and processing of information is also an element for review in this area. - Other Follow-up Items from Previous Audits Other follow-up items from previous audits as well as other matters deemed necessary and appropriate may also be reviewed and submitted as additional audit subjects.

-Audit Program